singh1114/best/_posts/2020-05-25-machine-learning-for-beginners-mp-neuron.md

 So, Let's get started.

-First, those who are interested in knowing the workings of biological neural network can check it on [Wikipedia](https://en.wikipedia.org/wiki/Biological_neuron_model).
+First, those who are interested in understanding the workings of biological neural network can check it on [Wikipedia](https://en.wikipedia.org/wiki/Biological_neuron_model).

 Let's get back to the example that we used in the case of our [Mathematics for Neural Network post](https://ranvir.xyz/blog/neural-networks_maths-vectors-matrices-matplotlib-numpy/).